16.4. Installation Procedure

 If using GCC, all programs and libraries are compiled so they can be profiled.
 On backend exit, a subdirectory will be created that contains the

-gmon.outfile for use in profiling.
+gmon.outfile containing profile data.
 This option is for use only with GCC and when doing development work.

 To point to the